openfaas/docs/docs/openfaas-pro/builder.md

 We provide the following examples to help you explore and get started:

-* Remote builds via faas-cli
+* Remote builds via `faas-cli` for testing purposes
-* Step by step commands with curl and bash
+* Step by step commands with `curl` and bash to show you how the workflow works
-* HTTP client examples in various languages
+* Code examples in various languages to show you how to integrate for production

+!!!
+"Note"
+    Authentication is required to publish images to remote registries.
+You must make sure that you do not include a configuration file from your machine directly, if the credentials keystore is enabled in Docker Desktop.
+See the [helm chart for more details](https://github.com/openfaas/faas-netes/tree/master/chart/pro-builder).

 ### Remote builds with `faas-cli`